khaleelsyed/khaleelsyed.github.io/src/content/blog/02-go-return-types-pointers-vs-values/index.md

 Returning a pointer means the object will escape to the [heap](https://slipbox.khaleel.dev/slipbox/2502142225#heap) rather than remain on the stack.

-Generally, it's recommended to return pointers when:
+Long story short, return pointers when:
 - Using large structs
 - Modifying (mutable) objects
 - Using structs from other packages